greymass/anchor/README.md

 # Sqrl - TELOS Block Producer Voting & Wallet

-`Sqrl` is a fully functional release of a light wallet being designed for the TELOS blockchain.
-This application can be used to connect to a remote TELOS API endpoint to perform producer voting actions and common wallet commands.
+`Sqrl` is a fully functional release of a light wallet being designed for the TELOS blockchain, and supports any EOSIO blockchain.
+This application can be used to connect to a remote EOSIO API endpoint to perform producer voting actions and common wallet commands.

 [![Sqrl screenshot](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/Sqrl.png)](https://raw.githubusercontent.com/Telos-Foundation/Sqrl/master/Sqrl.png)

 ### Features

+- **New User Account Creation**: Sqrl provides a simple wizard that allows new users to create their first TELOS account on their own.
+- **Works Across Chains**: Sqrl is the only wallet that can be used to manage any EOSIO blockchain in a single interface, such as TELOS or EOS Mainnet.
 - **New TLOS Key Generation**: You can use Sqrl to generate new TLOS public and private key pairs.
 - **Block Producer/Proxy Voting**: Select which block producers to support and cast your vote.
 You can also register/unregister your account as a Proxy.
 Please note that the block producer voting UI is not a research tool; it is a simple interface that provides a secure way to vote.
 - **Token Transfers**: Transfer TLOS or any other token you may have a balance for to another user or exchanges.